-Figure 25.
+Figure 36.
 Benchmark Log Selection Menu

-The example shows the kind of logs that might be generated when benchmarking has been activated for users ECFINAL and LINUX24, and for I/O devices EC2, 1947, and AA01.
-Note that log file creation depends on the following:
+This example shows the types of logs that might be generated when benchmarking has been activated for users LXA00001, RSTL3, and TCPIP, for I/O devices 2A60, 2B20, and 4000, for ISFC endpoint 1, and for ISFC logical link CFT2NDA.
+Log file creation depends on the existence of the following:

-- Monitor domains which are activated for the user or I/O device - The user or I/O device itself
+- Monitor domains that are activated for the user, I/O device, logical link, or endpoint - The user, I/O device, ISFC logical link, or ISFC endpoint existence itself.